Carolyn Ainslie, vice president for finance and treasurer

 Under federal regulations and sponsor requirements, departmental types of expenses including but not limited to administrative or clerical salaries, office supplies, postage, local telephone costs, photocopy costs, network charges, cell phones, etc. should normally be treated as a Facilities and Administrative (F&A) cost and recovered through the F&A cost rate (also known as indirect cost rate).
 In exceptional circumstances where the nature of the work performed requires extensive departmental support, administrative or clerical salaries may be treated as a direct charge.
 However, administrative or clerical salaries and other general administrative costs must directly benefit and be easily identified with the particular sponsored project or program.

-This policy is issued to define the appropriate charging of administrative or clerical salaries and other departmental expenses consistent with the Office of Management and Budget (OMB) Circular A-21.
+This policy is issued to define the appropriate charging of administrative or clerical salaries and other departmental expenses consistent with the Office of Management and Budget (OMB) federal regulations.

 II.
 Who is Affected by this PolicyBACK TO TOP